 As well as bluebells, keep an eye out for the estate’s 19th century boathouse and unfinished gothic mansion.

 Although famed for its roses, Kiftsgate Court Gardens is also home to the spectacular Bluebell Wood located to the side of its drive.

-2019 is the 100-year anniversary of the stunning gardens, the creation of three generations of female gardeners, making this spring the time to visit.
+Blooming its flowers for over 100 years, the stunning gardens are a creation of three generations of female gardeners, making this spring the time to visit.